About 3 Quarks Daily

 About the Name of the Site

 Our comments section is a place for thoughtful conversation about the content that we post.
 It is not a place to hurl insults and invective at anyone (as it is on too many sites on the web), including other commenters, our writers, the authors of articles we link to, or the editors of 3QD.
-We will delete any comments (without explanation—we do not have the time) that we find either abusive or obscene or threatening or offensive or inappropriate in some other way or even just irrelevant to the post itself.
-Repeat offenders will be blocked from future commenting.
+We will delete any comments (without explanation—we do not have the time to provide any) that we find either abusive or obscene or threatening or offensive or inappropriate in some other way or even just irrelevant to the post itself and offenders may also be blocked from future commenting.
 If you disagree with something you read at 3QD, you must do so in a respectful manner.
 Tolerance for other people’s opinions is becoming rare and we will fight this unfortunate trend.
 In general, we tend to agree with Sean Carroll’s sentiments at Cosmic Variance which you can see here.
 Also, please read a note to our readers by Abbas about comments here.
 And try not be angry with things all the time.

 External Perspectives on 3QD